 This past year with WeStretch has been a fantastic success.
 I have proved to myself and my loved ones, that I can stick with this stretching program.
 I am taking control of my physical health despite the depression, anxiety, and emotional stress that batter me relentlessly.

 The overall results of my year of stretching have been an improved range of motion, reduced back pain, fewer bouts of depression, and shorter periods of negative spiraling.

 What I learned about WeStretch, during my year of stretching.

 What does that mean for you?
-Simply that WeStretch helps you to improve your flexibility, it’s a fun type of exercise, and it offers you numerous benefits.
-You don’t have to stretch for the same length, at the same time or in the same place each day.
+Simply, WeStretch helps you to improve your flexibility, it’s a fun type of exercise, and it offers you numerous benefits.
+You don’t have to stretch for the same length, at the same time, or in the same place each day.
 WeStretch is flexible enough to adapt to your changing health and circumstances, regardless of how different that looks every day.

 Karen mentioned that many people struggle to understand exactly what WeStretch is.
 I’ve worked on how to explain that for some time, focusing on technical definitions and detailed explanations, but now I realize that isn’t what people need to know to understand WeStretch.

-Start what you are capable with and persist through.
+Start what you are capable of and persist through.

 Karen has noticed that many people try a single routine and then stop using the app.
 Perhaps that has to do with the general perception of what it means to get in shape.
 The media seems to portray this image where if we want to get in shape, we have to hit the gym and work out until it hurts.

 You don’t have to push yourself beyond what you’re capable of when you’re first starting out since that often leads to injury and burnout.